rubenlupi/elemental-maths/main-index.md

 🔹 **Applications & Memory Hooks:**
 - Tanks, packaging, construction estimates.
 - Tip: “Volume multiplies base area by height.”
+- Did you know...?
+Archimedes used water displacement to estimate crown volume—a precursor to modern volume measurement.

 ##### Block 6 – Cross-Sections & Visualization
 🔹 **Definition:** A **cross-section** is the shape created when a solid is sliced by a plane; visualizing helps understand structure.